Site Navigation

 To associate the page links with a Nav Header, click on and hold the gray border of the Page Block.

 Drag the block inside the Nav Header's borders.
-When you see a red border inside the block, release the click and drop the Page Block.
+When you see a red bar inside the block, release the click and drop the Page Block.

 In the horizontal navigation, any page link associated with a Nav Header becomes a submenu item.
 It will only be seen when a visitor hovers over the header text in the main menu.